Skye-flyhigh/paramot-workbench/ai/implementation-plan.md

   - [ ] Context-aware defaults based on glider type

 - [ ] 1.2 Workflow Optimization
-  - [ ] Validation checks with single keystroke
+  - [ ] Dynamic UI for group/line input (renders based on glider config)
-  - [ ] Measurement entry with numeric keypad
+  - [x] Validation logic for variable riser/line configs
   - [ ] Search by glider model and serial
   - [ ] Keyboard shortcuts for common actions
   - [ ] Auto-calculation of line lengths and ratios